-In this blog I am covering learnings, tips, and trick from implementing planning, forecasting and budgeting systems with Power BI and modern Excel features.
+In this blog, I am covering learnings, tips, and tricks from implementing planning, forecasting and budgeting systems with Power BI and modern Excel features.

 Tip 1: It Stands & Falls With The Data Model

 As with any aspect of corporate performance management the data model is crucial.
-Having a well design data model will lead to good performance, reports and data entry forms that are easy to setup and high user acceptance.
+Having a well designed data model will lead to good performance, reports and data entry forms that are easy to setup and high user acceptance.
 Vice versa no efforts on the logic and front-end side will save you with a bad model.
 From a modelling perspective we have yet to come across a planning requirement where a well-designed star schema is not the best choice.
 A star schema consists of a fact table with the transactions and dimensions that define these transactions as shown figure A.

 In planning you either have a single fact table with transactions from all scenarios or multiple fact tables that contain different scenario data e.g., one for actuals one for budget etc. With dimensions you nearly always have the following dimensions in any model:

 which contains the lowest granularity time detail as well as period hierarchies e.g., weeks, financial years, etc.